Library - 51³Ô¹ÏÍø

 Our Book Bingo, found in students' planners, is a great place for students to start if they're looking for a book to read.
 Each bingo card lists books that we think are important contributions to children's and Young Adult literature, in terms of content and language.
 The difficulty of these books increases as students progress from one bingo card to the next.
 More details about the Book Bingo can be found below.

-Rewarding Reading for Pleasure - Become a Reading Champion!
+Rewarding Reading for Pleasure

 Supporting students with their studies